Manhattan Institute for Policy Research: State and local policy

 The institute focuses on both national and local issues, including municipal finance, public pensions, infrastructure, welfare, policing, and housing.

 The institute pushed for welfare reform in the mid-1990s.
 On the 20th anniversary of the Personal Responsibility and Work Opportunity Act, the institute published a report by former senior fellow Scott Winship defending the act.

-The institute has published multiple books focused on America's cities; in 1997 it published Twenty-First Century City: Resurrecting Urban America, authored by then-Indianapolis Mayor Stephen Goldsmith.
-In 2015 it published The Next Urban Renaissance.
-In 2016, it published Retooling Metropolis.

 Howard Husock joined the Manhattan Institute in 2006 as vice president of policy research and director of the institute's Social Entrepreneurship Initiative.
-Since 2019, Brandon Fuller has served as the institute's vice president of research and policy.

 Steve Malanga has criticized public-sector unions and said that states like California and New Jersey suffer from political leadership.
 Cities Malanga has profiled include Stockton, California; Atlantic City, New Jersey; Harrisburg, Pennsylvania; Houston, Texas; and Dallas, Texas.

 Josh McGee, vice president at the Laura and John Arnold Foundation, joined the Manhattan Institute as a senior fellow in 2015.
 In 2020, McGee left the institute to become chief data officer of the state of Arkansas.